Women Beyond Borders

 There was no formal process here!
 Evelyn Jacob Jaffe spontaneously walked into a gallery in Paris and left a half dozen boxes with a young women who distributed them to friends.
 They returned as some of the most elegant, conceptual pieces!
 During a stay in Paris, Alice Hutchins discussed plans for a segment of the exhibition in France.
 My daughter, Stephania, contacted artist friends in New York City.
 Beverly Decker enlisted her sister-in-law to locate Native American women in New Mexico.

-After traveling to each of the participating countries, W/BB will return to the United States in the year 2000 for a final exhibition and become a part of a permanent collection, to be determined.
+After traveling to each of the participating countries, Women Beyond Borders will return to the United States in the year 2000 for a final exhibition and become a part of a permanent collection, to be determined.
 A few of the exhibition sites include: The Santa Barbara Contemporary Arts Forum, Santa Barbara,

 California; Wifredo Lam Center, Havana, Cuba; The National Museum of Kenya,